An empirical study of question discussions on Stack Overflow: Introduction

-Specifically, we investigate and answer three research questions (RQs): \begin{description} \item{\textbf{\nameref{text:rq1}}} \\[1em] We found that question discussions occur in 58.8\% of the questions on Stack Overflow.
-More specifically, 9.9 million questions have comments (i.e., \Qd{}) with a median of 3 comments, and 19,527 questions have chat rooms (i.e., \Qwc{}).
+Specifically, we investigate and answer three research questions (RQs): \begin{description} \item{\textbf{\nameref{text:rq1}}} \\[1em] We found that question discussions occur in 59.2\% of the questions on Stack Overflow.
+More specifically, 13.0 million questions have comments (i.e., \Qd{}) with a median of 3 comments, and 27,146 questions have chat rooms (i.e., \Qwc{}).
 The popularity of question discussions is also increasing, with the proportion of questions with discussions nearly doubling from 32.3\% in 2008 to 59.3\% in 2018.
 Question discussions exist in all phases of the Q\&A process on Stack Overflow.
-In questions that are both discussed and have an accepted answer (i.e., \Qdaa{}), discussions in 80.0\% of the questions begin before the accepted answer was posted.
-We found that the duration of question discussions can extend beyond the Q\&A process: In 29.4\% of \Qdaa{}, question discussions begin before the first answer and continue after the accepted answer is posted; and in 19.9\% of \Qdaa{}, question discussions begin after the question receives its accepted answer. \item{\textbf{\nameref{text:rq2}}} \\[1em] We found that 20.0\% (i.e., 1.9 million) of registered users on Stack Overflow have participated in question discussions, which is comparable to the number of users who have answered questions (i.e., 20.9\%).
+In questions that are both discussed and have an accepted answer (i.e., \Qdaa{}), discussions in 80.6\% of the questions begin before the accepted answer was posted.
+We found that the duration of question discussions can extend beyond the Q\&A process: In 28.5\% of \Qdaa{}, question discussions begin before the first answer and continue after the accepted answer is posted; and in 19.4\% of \Qdaa{}, question discussions begin after the question receives its accepted answer. \item{\textbf{\nameref{text:rq2}}} \\[1em] We found that 16.0\% (i.e., 2.6 million) of registered users on Stack Overflow have participated in question discussions, which is comparable to the number of users who have answered questions (i.e., 16.7\%).
 Question discussions allow askers and answerers to communicate with each other directly, enabling fast exchanges on the issues of concern.
 For questions that have both discussions and answers (i.e., \Qda{}), we found that as the number of comments increases, both askers and answerers were more likely to participate in the question discussions.
-Also, we found that when there are six or more comments present (i.e., \Qhda{}), then there is a high likelihood of both askers (90.9\%) and answerers (51.3\%) participating in the discussions. \item{\textbf{\nameref{text:rq3}}} \\[1em] Question discussions tend to lead to more substantial updates to the body of the original question.
-For example, a median of 97 characters are added to the question body when the question discussion has a chat room instance (i.e., \Qwc{}).
+Also, we found that when there are six or more comments present (i.e., \Qhda{}), then there is a high likelihood of both askers (90.3\%) and answerers (51.9\%) participating in the discussions. \item{\textbf{\nameref{text:rq3}}} \\[1em] Question discussions tend to lead to more substantial updates to the body of the original question.
+For example, a median of 114 characters are added to the question body when the question discussion has a chat room instance (i.e., \Qwc{}).
 While most other questions have no change in their question body length, a larger proportion of questions with comments are revised, with an increase in the question body length compared to questions with no discussion.
-Questions with more comments receive answers more slowly, with a Spearman correlation of $\rho = 0.746$ between the number of comments and the \emph{answer-receiving-time} for the first answer.
-However, the answering process takes less time for questions with a small to moderate amount of discussion (i.e., at least one comment but fewer than eight) compared to questions with no discussion.
+Questions with more comments receive answers more slowly, with a Spearman correlation of $\rho = 0.709$ between the number of comments and the \emph{answer-receiving-time} for the first answer.

 \end{description}